-May 2023: Over the past 18 months, our members have contributed to a regular community column in the Romford Recorder newspaper.
-You can now read all of our articles on this site, by following the Articles link on the menu bar above.
+Since December 2021, our members have contributed to a regular community column in the Romford Recorder newspaper.
+These articles are also available on our Articles page.

 ULEZ-vous?

-February 2023: The proposed extension of the Ultra Low Emission Zone (ULEZ) to include outer London boroughs has proved divisive, to say the least.
+The extension of the Ultra Low Emission Zone (ULEZ) to include outer London boroughs has proved divisive, to say the least.
 Even within HFoE there are differences of opinion, but it's fair to say we're united in wanting to breathe cleaner air.

 Climate change